 Don't feel the need to follow the rules, either.
 Stuffy ballrooms or stodgy banquet spaces are out.
 Why not stage the celebration in a café art studio, beer garden, or in a bakery?
 With that last, you might taste your cake, and then eat it too (at your reception the next day).
 Need help planning your Sonoma Wine Country wedding?
-Request free wedding assistance here.
+Check out our wedding guide.

-Whatever you choose, you can select from sumptuous menus built with local ingredients from Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Preston of Dry Creek and more, for mouthwatering dishes like cauliflower soup with caramelized florets, raisin, fried caper, toasted almond and sage; and sautéed Pacific swordfish with fregola sarda, green goddess, cracked crab, olive, and tomato confit.
-Details: 231 Center St., Healdsburg
+Whatever you choose, you can select from sumptuous menus built with local ingredients from Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Preston Farm & Winery, and more, for mouthwatering dishes like cauliflower soup with caramelized florets, raisins, fried capers, toasted almonds, and sage; and sautéed Pacific swordfish with fregola sarda, green goddess, cracked crab, olive, and tomato confit.
+Details: 231 Center St., Healdsburg, 707-431-0100

-Put a regional Italian twist on the festivities with this grand old, historic Marshall House Victorian mansion in old town Santa Rosa.
-Owners and husband-and-wife Marco Diana and Karin Hoehne uses recipes drawing from Milano in the north to Sicily in the south, for dishes like seared ahi with home-made ravioli in almond sauce; Sardinian semolina gnocchi with porcini and slowly braised beef; or roasted breast of duck served with sautéed spinach and fingerling potatoes.
-Enjoy al fresco flair on the porch overlooking the fountain garden framed in flowering trees, and larger parties are very welcome to take over the entire restaurant space.
-Details: 835 2nd Street, Santa Rosa
+Put a regional Italian twist on the festivities with the grand old historic Marshall House Victorian mansion in old town Santa Rosa.
+Owners and husband-and-wife Marco Diana and Karin Hoehne use recipes drawing from Milano in the north to Sicily in the south, for dishes like seared ahi with home-made ravioli in almond sauce; Sardinian semolina gnocchi with porcini and slowly braised beef; or roasted breast of duck served with sautéed spinach and fingerling potatoes.
+Enjoy al fresco flair on the porch overlooking the fountain garden framed in flowering trees, and larger parties are welcome to take over the entire restaurant space.
+Details: 835 Second St., Santa Rosa, 707-542-5800

-With the opening of the new patio in 2014, parties can be as glamorous as anyone could dream, sparked with elaborate décor like the circular floor done in an elaborate swirl of Italian, black-and-white checkerboard marble.
-The space includes a brand new garden, outdoor bar and separate restroom building, in a scope large even for nice wineries, and plenty of room for dancing, live music, and picture perfect Wine Country photo backdrops.
+With the opening of the new patio in 2014, parties can be as glamorous as anyone could dream, sparked with elaborate décor like the circular floor done in a swirl of Italian black-and-white-checkerboard marble.
+The space includes a brand new garden, outdoor bar, and separate restroom building, and plenty of room for dancing, live music, and picture perfect Wine Country photo backdrops.

 The patio alone spans 3,500 square feet and holds up to 150 people; the adjacent garden spans another 3,500 square feet, with gravel paths framed by flowers, bushes and trees.
 Add in delicious history, too, since the Catelli family has owned the property for nearly 80 years, and still draws raves for their luscious, authentic, Italian dishes like hearty minestrone, baby beet salad with prosciutto, and wild mushroom lasagna.
-Details: 21047 Geyserville Avenue, Geyserville
+Details: 21047 Geyserville Ave., Geyserville, 707-857-3471

 You might want a full meal of appetizers and hors d'oeuvres, salads, and entrées, or perhaps casual sandwich platters and buffet items.
 It's all mouthwatering, with signatures like fromage and fruit, salumi baguettes, and deep-dish quiche.
-Don't miss the gorgeous sweets, either – graceful fondant cakes finished in buttercream swirls and chocolate flowers, seasonal fruit tarts, gooey éclairs, cookies and house-made candies.
-Details: 417 Healdsburg Ave., Healdsburg
+Don't miss the gorgeous sweets, either – graceful fondant cakes finished in buttercream swirls and chocolate flowers, seasonal fruit tarts, gooey éclairs, cookies, and house-made candies.
+Details: 417 Healdsburg Ave., Healdsburg, 707-433-1913

 Planning a wedding?